archit7-gif/archit7-gif/README.md

 ## About

-I build full-stack MERN applications — designing the API layer, wiring up authentication, managing data flow, and integrating third-party services and AI to solve real problems.
-I care about writing code that is secure, maintainable, and works reliably — not just locally, but in production.
+Full-stack developer building production-ready applications with the MERN stack, focused on clean architecture, scalable systems, and reliable API design.
+Experienced in integrating modern APIs and AI services while designing systems that remain maintainable, secure, and resilient under real-world usage.

 Every project I ship teaches me something about what it actually takes to build software that holds up.